U.S., Canada And Mexico Declare Combined Bid To Host The World Cup

 What's the best way to bolster your country's bid for the World Cup?

-The U.S., Canada and Mexico have settled on a unprecedented answer to that question: just combine forces.
+The U.S., Canada and Mexico have settled on an unprecedented answer to that question: just combine forces.
 The chiefs of the three countries' national soccer organizations broke the news in New York City on Monday, announcing their joint bid to host the 2026 men's World Cup.

 "When our nations come together as one, as we will for 2026, there is no question the United States, Mexico and Canada will deliver an experience that will celebrate the game and serve players, supporters and partners alike," U.S. Soccer Federation President Sunil Gulati said at a news conference.